I think of this story every Christmas. I guess I wonder if it was Christmas-time when they did what they did.

 Father, help us see them.
 Help us serve them.
 Use us to help others see You, so their lives and their children’s lives after them, may be forever changed.

 Because God, You really do change things.
+You do.

 May we remember the greatest commandment, the commandment at the beginning of that familiar parable of the Good Samaritan: “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 (Matt 22:37)